 The South Detention Basin will be installed along the southern border of the facility to temporarily detain all stormwater that falls on the landfill, perimeter roads, and ancillary facilities.
 The detention basin receives stormwater through the perimeter ditches.
-The size of the proposed South Detention Basin has been designed based on a fully developed landfill footprint, although detention basin may be constructed in stages, provided that adequate storage capacity and discharge can be demonstrated.
-The location of the South Detention Basin is shown in Drawings 5, 6, 11 and 12 of Appendix III-C.2.
-Profiles and details of the basin are provided on Drawings 11 and 12.

-The basin has been designed with excess capacity to safely detain and release the 100-year, 24hour and 25-year, 24-hour storm events while maintaining one foot of freeboard above the maximum water level, in accordance with best management practices.
+The size of the South Detention Basin has been designed based on a fully developed landfill footprint and will be constructed prior to the time that waste in the first cell developed is placed above existing ground.
+The basin has been designed with excess capacity to safely detain and release the 100-year, 24-hour and 25-year, 24-hour storm events while maintaining one foot of freeboard above the maximum water level, in accordance with best management practices.